George Keerl

-George Henry Keerl (April 10, 1847 – September 9, 1923) was an American professional baseball player who played in six games for the Chicago White Stockings during the baseball season.
+George Henry Keerl (April 10, 1847 – September 9, 1923) was an American professional baseball player.
+In 1871, he played with the Active Club of Clinton, Iowa that upset the Chicago White Stockings.
+In 1874, he played for the Guelph Maple Leafs, and in 1875 he played in six major-league games for the Chicago White Stockings.

 He was born in Baltimore, Maryland and died in Menominee, Michigan at the age of 76.